goblinfactory/Draki/backlog.md

 ## TODO

+- speak to community about chromedriver being embedded.
+Possibly move that to a seperate package, so you can either have the build script download chromedriver from google directly, or more obviously reference a package that just embeds the latest driver.
+  - this package should really come from google, not a random person, not me, not someone in china? https://www.nuget.org/packages/Selenium.WebDriver.ChromeDriver/
 - take a look at https://github.com/jbaranda/nupkg-selenium-webdrivers
   and see if that avoids having to embed the drivers, or if thats just doing the same thing in a more roundabout way.